msevestre/CKD-Quakification/re_output/Report.md

 ![](images/003_section_undefined-section-3/004_section_undefined-section-4/006_section_Gabapentin_CKD/3_time_profile_plot_Gabapentin_Blum_CKD5_400_mg_PO.png)

+<a id="figure-3-3"></a>

-Figure 3: Simulation of the pharmacokinetics of Gabapentin after a single dose of 400 mg in subjects with CKD.
-Observed data (circles) presented from Blum.
+**Figure 3-3: Simulation of the pharmacokinetics of Gabapentin after a single dose of 400 mg in subjects with CKD.
+Observed data (circles) presented from Blum.**

 <br>